resque/resque/README.markdown

 supports multiple queues, supports priorities, and speaks YAML natively.
 A huge queue has constant time push and pop operations, unlike a database-backed queue.

+beanstalkd also has experimental persistence - we need persistence.

 However, we quickly missed DJ features: seeing failed jobs, seeing pending jobs (beanstalkd only allows you to 'peek' ahead at the next